 - Under baseboards, molding, and trim.

-How to get rid of carpet beetles naturally
+Get rid of carpet beetles naturally

 If you find that the infestation is limited in scope, you may remove infested materials and expose them to temperature extremes; carpet beetle larvae and eggs can be killed if left in freezing temperatures for 48 hours.
 You may also dry clean or iron these items.